ikuhamada/state-doc/manual.rst

 	Description:

-	Use this keyword to print the total density of states
+	Use this keyword to print the total density of states.

 PDOS | AOLDOS